Wikipedia

 The issue is whether the men "received training" in the modern sense, or whether they were "in the train" or retinue or were otherwise organized around a military "train" as in horse-drawn artillery.

-On December 13, 1636 the Massachusetts Militia was organized into three regiments - North, South and East.
+On December 13, 1636 the Massachusetts Militia was organised into three regiments - North, South and East.
 As there are National Guard units descendants of these regiments, this date is used as the "birthday" of the National Guard, despite the fact that citizen militias in the American Colonies date back to the Jamestown settlement in 1607.

 References